-Standard Radium Solution for Drinking (ca. 1915 - 1920)
+Standard Radium Solution for Drinking (ca. 1915 - 1925)

-photographic album showing the operations of Standard Chemical, click here.
+To view the contents of a photographic album showing the operations of Standard Chemical, click here.

 If you look closely, you can see that the label is hinged at the right.
 In fact the hinge is perforated so that it can be torn off.
 The portion of the label that would remain attached to the bottle is very similar except that none of the text from "DOSE" on down is included.

 Size: 4 1/2" high

 Donated by Richard Scherberger.

 The following quotes are taken from a 1915 report published by the American Medical Society’s Council on Pharmacy and Chemistry (JAMA, Vol. 64(2), 1915).
 The Standard Radium Solution for Drinking was